 Actually, we do have the solution for years - the DNS SRV records.
 Too bad the application and middleware developers never heard about them.

 Trying to solve the problem in the network layer, you could invent a whole new protocol to get the job done, or you could use BGP (because it’s widely available and usually works) to advertise server loopback address to the network.
-You could even go a step further and run the latest version of Quagga on Linux server and use unnumbered physical interfaces with adjacent Cumulus Linux switch for truly scalable plug-and-play networking, like Dinesh Dutt described in a recent session of Leaf-and-Spine Fabric Designs webinar.
+You could even go a step further and run the latest version of FRR on the Linux server and use unnumbered physical interfaces with adjacent Cumulus Linux switch for truly scalable plug-and-play networking, like Dinesh Dutt described in the Leaf-and-Spine Fabric Designs webinar.